 Children's Creativity Museum, Interactive children's museum in South of Market, San Francisco, United States

-The Children's Creativity Museum is a hands-on art and media center in South San Francisco where young visitors work across multiple studio spaces.
-Animation, music recording, and other multimedia projects happen in specially equipped rooms throughout the building.
+The Children's Creativity Museum is an art and media center for children in the South of Market neighborhood of San Francisco.
+It offers several studio spaces where young visitors work with animation, music recording, and digital tools.

 The museum focuses on how children learn and create by working with technology and art materials in hands-on ways.
 Visitors see spaces throughout where young people are working on projects, drawing, or experimenting with digital tools.